ajytak/ajytak/README.md

 - 👋 Hi, I’m @ajytak
-- 👀 I’m interested in all types of aerial vehicles especially Unmanned aerial vehicles
+- 👀 I’m interested in controls of various systems ranging from UAVs to Satellite's and Launch Vehicles
-- 🌱 I’m currently learning python, ROS and more about robotics and UAV's
 - 📫 How to reach me, my email: ajytak@gmail.com